samyukthaa-sr/crop-yield-prediction/README.md

-# 🌱 Crop Recommendation System
+# 🌱 Crop Yield Prediction

 This project is a **Flask-based web application** that predicts crop yield categories (**High, Medium, Low**) based on crop type, soil conditions, weather parameters, and fertilizer usage.
 It uses a **Decision Tree Classifier** trained on agricultural data.